kurrent-io/documentation/docs/server/kubernetes-operator/v1.4.3/operations/database-deployment.md

 ## Enable Enterprise Features

-The Operator license provided during Helm installation is different than the KurrentDB license used to unlock the Enterprise features of KurrentDB.
+The Operator license provided during Helm installation is different from the KurrentDB license used to unlock enterprise features.

 You configure your KurrentDB license by creating a Secret containing the license key, and provide a reference to that Secret in the `.spec.licenseSecret` field.
 Note that the Secret resource and